aster94/Keyword-Protocol-2000/README.md

 # Keyword Protocol 2000
-The KWP2000 is a communications protocol used for on-board vehicle diagnostics systems (OBD) by Suzuki (SDS), Kawasaki (KDS), Yamaha (YDS) and Honda (HDS).
+The KWP2000 is a communications protocol used for on-board vehicle diagnostics systems (OBD) by Suzuki (SDS), Kawasaki (KDS), Yamaha (YDS), Honda (HDS) and possibly more.
 It is based on the ISO 14230 and uses a single line called the K-line

-more info here and in the "documents" folder: https://en.wikipedia.org/wiki/Keyword_Protocol_2000
+more info here and in the "documents" folder:

+https://en.wikipedia.org/wiki/Keyword_Protocol_2000

+### Tested Vehicles
+-Suzuki GSX-R 600 L1 (2011)

+### Future Development

 # Usage
 please see: